brodeau/aerobulk/README.md

+# **> Bulk formula and their parameterizations **

-The following figure provides a schematic view on the way turbulent fluxes are computed in AeroBulk:
+The following figure provides a schematic overview on the way turbulent fluxes are computed in AeroBulk:

 <!-- ![Aerobulk Approach](https://github.com/brodeau/aerobulk/blob/master/doc/figs/fig_bulk_model_f2p.svg) -->